 There are other recurring expenses which are needed but you are paying too much for them.
 If you have Cable TV, Wireless Phone, Satellite TV, Internet Access, Satellite Radio or Home Security sign up for BillShark.
 They negotiate lower prices on your monthly bills saving you time and hassle.
 You give up some savings by having them do the work for you.
 But it is better to have professionals negotiate on your behalf versus you doing nothing and paying full price.

-Interest payment on credit cars, cars, student loans, etc is the worst kind of expense.
+Interest payment on credit cards, cars, student loans, etc. is the worst kind of expense.
 You get ZERO enjoyment from it.
 In fact, before buying your next car, consider the cost of car ownership.
+Make sure you evaluate all your car and credit options if you absolutely need to buy a car.

 If you already have a car loan, student loan or credit card debt; you should strongly consider refinancing to lower your interest payments.